open-learning-exchange/open-learning-exchange.github.io/pages/blogs/language.md

 #### Why Handle Language Changes?
 Many Android apps need to support multiple languages.
 Changing the language within an app involves setting a new `Locale` and updating the app’s configuration so that all UI elements display in the chosen language.
+Given OLE's mission to providing educational support globally, it's especially important that we support multiple languages and that those tralsnations are consistent and accurate.

 ### 2. Implementing Language Changes in Kotlin

 #### a.
 Managing Locale with a Helper Class
-To manage language changes effectively, create a centralized `LocaleHelper` class.
+To manage language changes effectively, we have a centralized `LocaleHelper` class.
 This class encapsulates the logic required to update the `Locale` and refresh the app’s configuration.

 ```kotlin
 import android.content.Context